 Just click the new Insert Button icon on the formatting bar:

 Then, you just need to add button text, a URL, and choose some color and style options.
 Just as with MaxButtons, you can preview all of your changes in real time:

 If you want to add an icon to your button, you can hop over to the Icon tab:

 And if you think you might need to use the same button style over and over, you can save your button as a template by clicking the Floppy Disk icon:

 And when you’re ready to insert your button, just click Insert.

 You should see your button sitting right there in your WordPress Editor.
 You can even use the WordPress Editor alignment options to move it around:

 Other options to add buttons in WordPress

-If neither of the plugins above speak to you, a couple of other button plugins worth checking out are:
+If neither of the plugins above speak to you, another button plugin worth checking out is: